 Coretrust also engaged a global safety science leader, to evaluate the indoor air and environmental quality of our properties, to provide recommendations for additional improvements, and to verify and certify the air and water quality within our buildings.
 We are pleased to announce that FourFortyFour South Flower in downtown Los Angeles became the first building globally to achieve UL’s Verified Healthy Buildings Mark for Indoor Air and Water Quality.
 Read the article here.

 Coretrust has been mindful of Indoor Environmental Quality (IEQ) since we purchased our first property in Fund I in October 2016, though the team’s history of dedication to sustainability and safe building environments dates to the late 1990s when the Coretrust principals developed the California EPA headquarters in Sacramento while serving as executives at a predecessor firm.
 Coretrust will remain vigilant in its response to all environmental conditions.
 At each building, all major departments – Engineering, Security and especially Housekeeping – have been working to create a clean and healthy environment for our building occupants.

-As part of our commitment to continuous improvement, Coretrust is pursuing GBAC STAR (Global Biorisk Advisory Council) and WELL Health-Safety Rating certifications for all three Fund I properties.
-We expect to achieve all certifications for each Fund I property by mid-2021.
-In addition, we are seeking LEED certification for Two Liberty Place, which we also anticipate receiving by mid-2021.
-Coretrust’s FourFortyFour South Flower and Pasarroyo properties are already LEED Gold Certified.
+As part of our commitment to continuous improvement, Coretrust will pursue GBAC STAR (Global Biorisk Advisory Council) UL’s Verified Healthy Building, and WELL Health-Safety Rating certifications at properties it owns and manages.
 By achieving and maintaining these standards, we continue to provide assurance that world-class building environmental practices and controls are in place, properly maintained, and continuously improved.

-To view the COVID-19 plan at each Coretrust property, use the following links:
+To view the COVID-19 plan at Two Liberty Place, use the following link: https://2libertyplace.com/